Diu, India: Forts

 Diu Fort was built in 1535 and maintained an active garrison until 1960.

 The Diu fort is the most visited landmark in the district.
 The fort and the Basilica of Bom Jesus in Old Goa were chosen as the two wonders from India, among the seven from across the world, out of a list of 27 monuments built in 16 countries during the Portuguese rule.
 The fort is built on a hillock next to the sea.
-There are only remains now, but the fort must have been a very romantic place.